Finding the Minimal Parameter Budget for Implicit Reasoning: A Data Complexity Driven Scaling Law for Language Models: Scaling Laws

 \subsection{Graph Generation Ablation}

-We study the effects of the following four hyperparameters of graph data generation: the number of triples $N$, the number of entities $N_e$, the number of relations $N_r$, and the number of rules $N_h$.
+We study how the optimal model size varies as we independently modify key properties of the synthetic knowledge graphs.
 We fix all training hyperparameters as specified in the \cref{app:exp}.
-In all experiments except \cref{fig:ablation} (a), we train all models for 10k steps.
+Except for \cref{fig:ablation}(a), we train for 10k steps as a practical approximation to the large-budget regime implied by \cref{thm:opt-size-convergence}.
 The detailed data generation configuration for each set of experiments can also be found in the \cref{app:exp}.

-\textbf{Stable optimal model size with respect to training steps.} In \cref{fig:ablation} (a), we show the effect of training language models on the same knowledge graph with different numbers of training steps.
-As mentioned in \cref{sec:real-world}, the optimal model size becomes smaller when the number of training steps increases, and then becomes stable after 4k steps.
-Another observation is regardless of the number of training steps, the maximum accuracy or minimum loss is stable.
-While we have ensured that all testing triples can be deduced through the training triples, there seems to be a performance cap determined solely by the knowledge graph data, which is unaffected by model size.